rlk/site/frequency/index.md

 # Frequency Tools

-*Copyright (c) 2012 Robert Kooima.
+*Copyright &copy; 2012 Robert Kooima.
 All Rights Reserved.*

-This is a set of simple command line tools for performing 2D Fourier analysis and synthesis, plus basic arithmetic operations on 2D images.
+Frequency Tools is a set of simple command line utilities for performing 2D Fourier analysis and synthesis, plus basic arithmetic operations on 2D images.
 These tools use a strictly-defined subset of the TIFF image format as data representation.
-The selection of this TIFF subset, and the design of each tool work to maximize scalability.
+The selection of this TIFF subset and the design of each tool work to maximize scalability.
 As such, all processes work out-of-core, and there is no built-in limit to the size of an input.
 Fine-grained multithreading is provided by OpenMP.
 Input sizes of several gigapixels are straightforwardly handled.

 The tools include: